wader/ydls/README.md

 HTTP service for [youtube-dl](https://yt-dl.org) that downloads media for requested URL and transmuxes and transcodes to requested format if needed.

-I personally use this mostly to create audio only versions of videos from various site like youtube, vimeo etc.
+I personally use it to create audio only versions of videos from various site like youtube, vimeo etc.

 Docker image supports: